DVT Debugger is an add-on module to DVT IDE for Eclipse. It integrates with all major simulators and provides advanced debugging capabilities.

 Eliminates unnecessary annoying operations.

-DVT Debugger is unique because it allows users to debug from the same place where they develop their code.
+DVT Debugger is unique because it allows you to debug from the same place where you develop code, whether it’s Verilog, SystemVerilog, VHDL, or e Language.
 It practically eliminates the need to continuously switch between the editor - to understand the source code, and the simulator - to inspect variable values and set, enable, and disable breakpoints or advance the simulation.

 Deploying the debugger requires minimal simulation flow changes.
-One can launch the simulation in debug mode and specify the DVT communication library using simulator-specific arguments.
-DVT Eclipse IDE ships with debugger configuration examples that help with deployment.
+You can launch the simulation in debug mode and specify the DVT communication library using simulator-specific arguments.
+DVT IDE for Eclipse ships with debugger configuration examples that help with deployment.

-The simulator communicates with DVT Eclipse IDE through network sockets.
-Users can connect to a simulation running on another machine, for example from a "GUI jobs" machine to a more powerful "batch jobs" machine that executes the simulation.
+The simulator communicates with DVT IDE for Eclipse through network sockets.
+You can connect to a simulation running on another machine, for example from a "GUI jobs" machine to a more powerful "batch jobs" machine that executes the simulation.
 It is also possible to connect from a machine on which the source code is available to a machine on which the source code is encrypted.

 Features